apache/tvm/docs/dev/relay_intro.rst

 surprise a PL researcher in the first place.
 If we implement a simple visitor to print out the result and treat the result as nested Call expression, it becomes ``log(%x) + log(%x)``.

-Such ambiguity is caused by different interpretation of program semantics when there is a shared node in the DAG.
+Such ambiguity is caused by different interpretations of program semantics when there is a shared node in the DAG.
 In a normal functional programming IR, nested expressions are treated as expression trees, without considering the fact that the ``%1`` is actually reused twice in ``%2``.

 The Relay IR is mindful of this difference.
-Usually, deep learning framework users build the computational graph in this fashion, where a DAG node reuse often occur.
+Usually, deep learning framework users build the computational graph in this fashion, where a DAG node reuse often occurs.
 As a result, when we print out the Relay program in the text format, we print one CallNode per line and assign a temporary id ``(%1, %2)`` to each CallNode so each common node can be referenced in later parts of the program.